woxQAQ/golabs/syncx/readme.md

     A --> B
     A --> C
     B --> D
-    C-->D
+    C --> D
 ```

-the `arrow` meaning the goroutine target end stand for need to be run after the source end's goroutine.
+the `arrow` meaning the goroutine target end stands for is run after the source end's goroutine finished.

-It requires that all the goroutine need to start at once, and be executed accoring to the input graph.
+It requires that all the goroutine start at once, and be executed accoring to the input graph.